 Who says teachers are not allowed to get angry?
 Of course, we are and we do!
 But we do it in a way that will not make us less of a teacher.
-I know that adults like us have our ways of managing our emotions.
-We are not robots and obviously we share the same emotions with other people much more with our students on varying degrees.
+I know that adults like us have ways of managing our emotions.
+We are not robots and obviously, we share the same emotions with other people much more with our students to varying degrees.

 As we are teaching our students how to acquire, we have to manifest it in ourselves first.
 Take a pause and breathe.
 When the behavior of my students annoys me, I have to compose and collect myself.

 On the other hand, increasing self-regulatory skills in our students is a big help in this scenario.
-The more they are practicing self-control, the more they perform better in the classroom, the less stressful it will be on our part.
-It reduces stress and increases you and your students’ well-being.
+The more they are practicing self-control, the better they perform in the classroom, the less stressful it will be on our part.
+It reduces stress and increases your and your student’s well-being.

 The noise in the classroom sometimes is getting our nerves.
 The creative routes of students in getting us irritated can really drive us crazy at times!
 Our multiple roles in the classroom sometimes make us stressed out and pull off.

-In this case, I take an antidote of developing self-control.
+In this case, I take an antidote to develop self-control.
 I don’t expect to get a perfect classroom scenario for each teaching day.
 Despite my classroom management skills, things can still fall through the cracks.